 Pooch friendly!
 Situated a short distance from the charming village of Woodend, Wurrung B&B is ideal for couples, friends or a small family.
 Located on six acres of park-like gardens, this newly-fitted out one bedroom cottage has a modern kitchenette for brekkie cook ups, and of course, a log fire.

 The hosts will even organise use of their two-seater Mercedes Benz SLK to explore the area, if you are looking for an extra special experience.

 Note: Pets are welcome if well-behaved and well supervised.
 Wurrung B&B is also elegantly fitted out for people with mobility limitations.

-Get back to nature and hike to the summit of Hanging Rock, or experience something truly unique on a llama guided hike with Hanging Rock Llama Treks.
+While you’re there, get back to nature with a hike in Macedon Regional Park or experience something truly unique on a llama guided hike with Hanging Rock Llama Treks.

 Kyneton cafes are known for their fantastic breakfasts with a focus on locally grown and laid produce, so make sure to plan your stay around a brunch at the likes of Little Swallow Cafe, Duck Duck Goose & Larder and Home Grown on Piper Street.